How Transcription Can Get You More Traffic to Your Podcast

 The problem that many podcasters face is getting more traffic to their podcasts.
 Starting a podcast is easy, but getting discovered by a larger audience can be difficult.
 There are ways to remedy this by creating quality content, delivering great audio recording, publishing in popular platforms, listing in the right aggregate sites, and creating an RSS feed.

 However, there is one strategy that many podcasters are overlooking and that is transcribing the podcast.
-By transcribing audio into text, you are boosting your podcast’s search engine optimization (SEO) efforts.
+Podcast transcription is transcribing audio into text, which means you are boosting your podcast’s search engine optimization (SEO).

 Here’s how transcription gives your podcast a traffic boost :